apache/apisix/docs/en/latest/plugins/request-id.md

       data_machine_interval: 10
 ```

-:::warning
+:::caution WARNING

 Please read this documentation before deciding to use the snowflake algorithm.
 Once it is configured, you cannot arbitrarily change the configuration.
-Failure to do so may result in duplicate ID being generated.
+Failure to do so may result in duplicate IDs.

 :::